How often are we playing our game at half speed?

 “Fear causes hesitation, and hesitation will make your worst dreams come true.”

 That quote and the implications of fear and hesitation threw me back to my football days and to a message that was echoed by all of my coaches from Pop Warner through Varsity…

 It was the message and warning to never play at anything less than full speed.

 Not only will your performance suffer, but you are actually more likely to get hurt.

 It stopped me in my tracks and really made me think… am I playing less than full speed in different areas of my life?
 If so, how am I hurting myself or others?

 Reflecting on my performances recently… I know I’m not playing at full speed everywhere that I can be…

-And playing at half speed when your opponent is playing at full speed does not bode well for you – especially when it comes to contact sports and life.
+And playing at half speed when your opponent is playing at full speed does not bode well for you – regardless of whether we are talking about contact sports or life.

 Go Full Throttle – Every Single Play